anoma/nspec/docs/node_architecture/identity_types.juvix.md

 ### EngineID

 Engine instance identity.
-An engine instance name and an optional node identity (for engines on remote nodes).
+A pair of an engine instance name and an optional node identity (when remote).

 ```juvix
 EngineID : Type := Pair (Maybe NodeID) EngineName;